-Use an accepted style of referencing such as the Harvard referencing style available from university websites such as Monash University, http://guides.lib.monash.edu/citing-referencing/harvard and University of Technology Sydney, http://www.lib.uts.edu.au/help/referencing/harvard-uts-referencing-guide
+Use an accepted style of referencing such as the Harvard referencing style available from university websites such as Monash University, http://guides.lib.monash.edu/citing-referencing/harvard and University of Technology Sydney,

 You must reference every time you quote someone directly or use their ideas.
 This is done directly after the reference in parentheses.
-An example is: (Noble 1991, 7)
+An example is of this is (Noble 1991, 7).
 Here is an example of referencing a quote across pages: (Noble 1991, 150-151)